Algarve-Tourist.com

 If you are planning a family vacation, it is wise to jet out to Albufeira from May to July when the temperatures start to warm and any rain clears.

-For tourists wanting a slower pace and a more authentic Algarve experience, early autumn is recommended.
+For visitors wanting a slower pace and a more authentic Algarve experience, early autumn is ideal.

-The local restaurants and the old town are still very much open and alive but are much quieter for roaming around rather than being packed in with crowds of other tourists.
+The local restaurants and the old town are still very much open and alive but much quieter, making it easy to roam around rather than being packed in with crowds of tourists.

 If you can't find accommodation in Albufeira during peak season, the Algarve offers many excellent alternatives.
 Lagos, with its stunning cliffs and historic center, provides a perfect blend of beaches and culture.
 Carvoeiro offers a more relaxed atmosphere with beautiful cove beaches, while Tavira in the eastern Algarve features authentic Portuguese charm with its traditional architecture and island beaches.
 Vilamoura attracts visitors with its upscale marina and golf courses, and Praia da Rocha boasts a wide golden beach with dramatic rock formations.

 Beyond the Algarve, Portugal has a host of coastal destinations that are perfect for sun seekers looking to avoid summer crowds.
-Further north, the capital city, Lisbon, and second city, Porto, are both surrounded by many outstanding beaches that have all the family-friendly amenities and lively summer time atmosphere.
+Further north, the capital city, Lisbon, and the second city, Porto, are both surrounded by many outstanding beaches that have all the family-friendly amenities and a lively summertime atmosphere.

 Cascais, just west of Lisbon, combines elegant beaches with a sophisticated resort atmosphere.
 Nazaré, famous for its giant waves and fishing traditions, offers a unique coastal experience.
 Ericeira, a world-class surfing reserve, presents a relaxed vibe with beautiful beaches and excellent seafood.